-Plan Premiums/ Contributions: This benefit is paid by Employee contributions through a salary reduction
+This benefit is paid by Employee contributions through a salary reduction

-Employee Eligibility: All full-time employees working 30 or more hours per week are eligible on documentation.
+Employee Eligibility: Regular status employees working 30 or more hours per week are eligible on documentation.
 Non-registered Domestic Partners must satisfy the eligibility requirements outlined in the Declaration of Domestic Partnership form and return the Declaration Form to Human Resources with the enrollment forms.

-Dependent Eligibility: Eligible dependents include your spouse and child(ren under the age of 26.
+Dependent Eligiblity: Eligible dependents include your spouse/domestic partner and your